nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Storage of chicken breast has been updated to '50.0' kg!
+Storage of 'chicken breast' has been updated to 53.2 kg!
 ____________________________________________________________

 ```